-I have been teaching college physics for 18 years, and in all of this time, I’ve hardly ever taken attendance in my classes.
+I have been teaching college physics for 18+ years, and in all of this time, I’ve hardly ever taken attendance in my classes.
 I would like to, but I’ve simply never been able to come up with an efficient and effective way of doing so, even with my ‘small’ (under 70 student) classes.
 Despite articles like those by Silver and having long read articles like those by Credé, et. al., I even dream of an attendance method rigorous enough to be used as part of the class grade.
-Until now though, I simply do not take attendance at all (and neither do just about all of my colleagues).
+Until now though, I simply do not take attendance at all (and neither do most of my colleagues).

 So I’ve long rationalized it all: the students are adults, why should I care if they go, they're paying for this, they should want to be in class, it’s their decision, I’m not their babysitter, they’ll get “bitten” on the exam, etc. etc. blah blah.

 In the larger view, class attendance for students is undeniably at the core of life in college: it’s always optional.
 And this bothers me.
 A while back I was giving a tour of my university to some 8th graders and one asked me: ‘Is it true that you don’t get in trouble here if you don’t go to class?’
 I have come to believe that in the mind of a student, class attendance is always the #1 free variable in an overcommitted schedule.
 The trip, party, concert, injury, cousin’s graduation, project meeting, sick relative, or a summer job need not be missed, because class always can be.

 Why miss class?